OaksTheAwesome/WhatAMess/README.md

 # WhatAMess
 ***Make your Messages app as clean (or messy) as you want.***

-_Designed with iOS 16 in mind, tested on NathanLR on iOS 17.
-MAY work on iOS 15, but currently untested._
+_Designed with iOS 16 in mind, tested on NathanLR on iOS 17._

 ## Description